The lover archetype represents the pursuit of pleasure, passion, and intimacy.

 While these traits may vary, depending on the culture or mythology in which the lover archetype appears, they’re generally consistent across different traditions.

-Also, the lover is strongly related to the siren archetype.
-Read about the siren woman HERE
+The lover is strongly related to the siren archetype

 Weaknesses and shadow side of the lover archetype